viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Information under the header `--lwIP Socket Mode TCP Startup--` comes from the lwIP network initialization and DHCP IP address assignment.
 After the network initializes the thread controlling the XADC takes over and displays some basic information.

-We see that 1000 XADC samples will be provided in each measurement (i.e., in each DMA transfer from XADC).
+We see that 1000 XADC samples will be provided in each measurement (i.e., in each DMA transfer from the XADC).
 You can control this number of samples by modifying the following macro at the beginning of [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).

 ```c++
 /* Number of samples transferred in one DMA transfer.
 Max. value is 33,554,431 */